ankitdubey01/online-clock/README.md

 # online-clock #
-This is the online - clock .
+This is the online - clock made with 💖💖.
 It Uses the things below:

-     * HTML
+     ✔ HTML
-     * CSS
+     ✔ CSS
-     * JAVASCRIPT
+     ✔ JAVASCRIPT